treeverse/lakeFS/docs/reference/continuous-export.md

 ---
 # Continuous Export

-You can configure a lakeFS repository can store the latest of a branch on an external object store using its native paths and access methods.
+You can configure a lakeFS repository to store the latest of a branch on an external object store using its native paths and access methods.
 This allows clients and tools read-only access to repository objects without any lakeFS-specific configuration.
 Initially, only AWS S3 is supported.